-Climate change, environmental degradation, and social risk issues will have an increasing impact on Skuld.
-The physical impact of climate change - physical risk - will increase the potential for claims.
-The ongoing transition to a carbon-neutral economy will create substantial costs for shipowners, and enforcement of new regulations may disrupt the shipping industry, creating transition risk.
+Climate change, environmental degradation, and social risk issues have an increasing impact on Skuld, creating both opportunities and risks.
+The physical impact of climate change - physical risk - increases the potential for claims.
+The ongoing transition to a carbon-neutral economy requires shipowners to make strategic decisions under significant uncertainty and entails increasing costs.
+Sudden and unanticipated future policy responses could disrupt the industry, entailing transition risk.
 To fall behind or to be perceived as insufficiently active to become more sustainable increases reputational, regulatory, and financial risks.
-In response, we've made management of climate-related risks an area for high-priority action.

-Skuld has established a cross-functional Climate Risk Working Group to address the risks arising from climate change, and to examine and embrace the opportunities.
-The Working Group has completed its initial task by establishing a framework to assess systematically the potential impacts of climate change on Skuld.
-Structured around evidence from the International Panel on Climate Change (IPCC), the framework adopts assessment guidelines from the Network for Greening the Financial System to ensure Skuld is at the forefront of relevant regulatory development.
+In response, Skuld has made management of climate-related risks an area for high priority action.
+In line with UNGC Principle 7, Skuld has established a cross-functional Climate Risk Working Group to address the risks arising from climate change, and to examine and embrace the opportunities.
+The Working Group has identified a number of action points to ensure that Skuld manages to implement strategies that are resilient to the effects of climate change.